maxlath/ndjson-apply/README.md

 # ndjson-apply
-Apply a JS function to a stream of newline-delimited JSON.
+A CLI tool to transform a stream of newline-delimited JSON by applying a JS function to each JSON object.

 Features:
 * take the JS function to apply from a file